Edited and introduced

 Type Variety ‘B’ ….
 54 to 64 per cent of cineole.

-.~ Recent analyses have shown that the cineole content may vary from 5 to 15 per cent in the Type oil, although the average of commercial consignments has been approximately 10 per cent.
+Warning on the Use of Oils Other than “Type” for Medicinal Purposes.~ Recent analyses have shown that the cineole content may vary from 5 to 15 per cent in the Type oil, although the average of commercial consignments has been approximately 10 per cent.
 In view of clinical evidence that the oil should contain a minimum of cineole, it is imperative that the Type oil only be used for medicinal and dental purposes.

 Oil of Melaleuca linariifolia, Smith.

--This tall, "Narrow-leaved" paper bark "Tea Tree" has been fully described by Bentham.
+Botany, Habitat, Range, and Occurrence.-This tall, “Narrow-leaved” paper bark “Tea Tree” has been fully described by Bentham.
 It occurs abundantly throughout the coastal districts of New South Wales and Queensland, following watercourses and flourishing in all swampy situations.

 Yield of Oil.– One thousand pounds of leaves and terminal branch lets yield from 15 to 20 lb. of a pale lemon colored oil.
 Distillation.-The procedure is fully described in the monograph on “Oil of Melaleuca alternifolia.